 Leuka receives no government funding and the grants we make are dependent on the generosity of the general public, corporate and other donors, and the charity’s fundraising events.

-Our grants provide scientists that have the most promise and talent with critical financial support - at the time when they need it most.Olive Boles, Leuka Chief Executive
+Our grants provide clinicians and scientists that have the most promise and talent with critical financial support - at the time when they need it most.Olive Boles, Leuka Chief Executive